jokrzesik/Airline_Passenger_Satisfaction-SQL_Project/README.md

 ### Specific Questions
 1. Why are first-time passengers mostly neutral or dissatisfied?
 2. Why are passengers traveling for personal reasons mostly neutral or dissatisfied?
-3. What class do passengers traveling for business flying?
+3. What class are passengers traveling for business flying?
 How does class affect satisfaction?
 4. The majority of passengers aged from 40-59 are satisfied; why are the majority of passengers in all other age groups are neutral or dissatisfied?
 5. How does age affect the scores of the various components of satisfaction?